 I confess that I wasn't initially wowed by the Pocket Poppet when the manufacturer sent me one to review.
 I liked the concept of a cardigan that tucks into its own carrying case but I expected it to have a hidden interior pocket for some

 of the stuff that I always need to carry with me -- hotel keys and perhaps a cell phone.

 But when I took my Poppet Cardigan on the Go!

 on the road I fell totally in love.

 You're going on a road trip and every day is a new place to stay, or your flying into several cities without staying more than one night or two in each.
 That means unpacking and repacking

 every time.
 By the end of a few days, isn't everything just thrown around and then stuffed back into a suitcase?
 Don't you find yourself searching for that one sweater, or that pair of pants that you know is somewhere.

-Enter my new favorite piece of luggage -- the ZÜCA Flyer.
+Enter the ZÜCA Flyer.

 Robert Painter answers the questions: I just trekked over the 17, 769 foot Thorong La Pass in Nepal.
 This presents two

 questions.
 What did I wear and carry and what in the world will I do with it now?